 When we rack our brains for the cause of a breakout, we typically consider hormones, diet, stress and other common factors.
 But, when nothing adds up, it might be time to consider what we rinse our complexion with.
-No, we aren’t talking about face wash (although using one that isn’t compatible with your skin type could also cause problems) — we are talking about tap water.
+No, we are not talking about face wash (although using one that is not compatible with your skin type could also cause problems) — we are talking about tap water.

 The Effects of Tap Water on the Skin